iRobotEducation/root-docs/README.md

 # Root Robot Docs

-[Root](https://rootrobotics.com/) is a toy robot that teaches the basics of coding to kids of all ages and skill levels.
+The [iRobot Root Coding Robot](https://edu.irobot.com/root) is a toy robot that teaches the basics of coding to kids of all ages and skill levels.

 ![Root Drawing](images/root-drawing.jpg)